 Here is how you can declutter your smartphone by following few simple things regularly.

 1- Remove Unwanted/Useless Apps

-I love to test apps, so that later I can post a detailed comparison of these apps on this blog.
+I love to test apps so that later I can post a detailed comparison of these apps on this blog.
 But by doing so I do leave a lot of apps on my phone that I am never gonna use again.
-And I believe each one of us have a couple of apps that they will never use again.
+And I believe each one of us has a couple of apps that they will never use again.
 So the easiest way to start the decluttering processes by looking for such apps & uninstall them right away.
 If it’s hard for you to find, which app you should be uninstalling.
-Start with uninstalling those apps you haven’t used in last 3-6 months.
-3-6 months is an enough time to judge the importance of an app in your life.
+Start with uninstalling those apps you haven’t used in the last 3-6 months.
+3-6 months is enough time to judge the importance of an app in your life.

 2- Turn Off Unwanted Notifications

 Suppose you are working on something important & you get a notification on your smartphone.
 You thought it might be a text from your loved ones, so you went ahead to pick your phone just to find out it’s a notification from a shopping app.
 I don’t know about you but for me, it’s the epitome of distraction.
 Now it will take some time for me to get back to what I was working on.

 But don’t worry, if you face a similar situation regularly & get distracted by these notifications.
 The easiest way to do that is by turning off notifications that you believe are useless & you really don’t need to get notified for.
 You can either do this by turning off notifications of those apps from the notification settings option or doing that by interacting with the notification directly.
 (Usually long pressing the notification will get you into it, where you can disable/turn it off completely) Both Android & iOS has native feature inside Settings to help you with the notifications management.